zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/installHoudini.md

 to consent to any relocation of the License from the dedicated Computer or License Server beyond the number expressly permitted above, in its sole and absolute discretion.
-Do you agree to the above license terms? [yes or no] yes
+Do you agree to the above license terms? [yes or no] yes // [!code focus]

 ```